 But as described above, multiple bounces or echos associated with sonar data may give rise to the following errors.
 Firstly, a phantom "third" wall may appear where two walls meet at a corner.
 Secondly, false measurements may be obtained suggesting the presence of objects far away.
-In some cases, errors such as these can be eliminated.
-Incompleteness and noise in sonarbased maps is, however, difficult to avoid completely.

 In order to deal with such errors in the sonar data, certain measurements are suppressed from further processing.
-Firstly, measurements (range estimates) beyond a certain "logical" distance are discarded, under the assumption that they may not be reliable.
+Firstly, measurements (range estimates) beyond a certain "logical" distance are discarded, under the assumption that they represent multiple bounces.
 Although this could result in the loss of legitimate information, we assume that such information is sufficiently distant from the robot as to be of little importance in mapping that part of the environment which is nearby.